1. Grocery Retail Strategies Fall Flat If Not Backed by the Right Supply Chains

 Traditionally, store replenishment and inventory management at the regional distribution centers or central warehouses have been separate processes, driven by separate demand forecasts.

-According to the same survey, a clear majority of retailers—70% of the respondents—have chosen the more forward-looking approach of basing their distribution center forecasts on store demand forecasts.
+According to the same survey, only 29% of respondents have chosen the more forward-looking approach of basing their distribution center forecasts on store demand forecasts.
 Granted, this is a better approach than only looking at outbound deliveries.

 There are, however, some important disadvantages to using store demand forecasts to drive planning at the distribution centers: